arcus/arcus_skill_series_sql/sql_basics/sql_basics.md

 A SQL **query** is essentially a question or request for data, written in a specific structure.

 --{{0}}--
-In order to receive the data we want from the database, we must communicate our requests to it via special "queries".
 Let's take a closer look at how to compose a SQL query!

 {{1}}